Mintbase/Grants-Program/rfps/alternative_polkadot_host_implementations.md

 The Polkadot host interacts with the Polkadot runtime in limited, and well-specified ways.
 For this reason, implementation teams can build an alternative implementation of the Polkadot host while treating the Polkadot runtime as a black box.
 For more details of the interactions between the host and the runtime, please [see the specification](https://github.com/w3f/polkadot-spec/).

-**The Web3 Foundation is interested in supporting additional implementations of the Polkadot Host.
+**The Mintbase is interested in supporting additional implementations of the Polkadot Host.
 If you are interested in this RFP, please reach out to spec@web3.foundation.**

 Currently the following implementations are under development: